getpop/migrate-static-site-generator/README.md

 # (Temporary package) Migrate code to package: Static Site Generator

-Code to be migrated, from legacy PHP 5 code to modern PHP 7 code ([read more here](https://github.com/leoloso/PoP#codebase-migration)).
+Code to be migrated, from legacy to modern PHP code ([read more here](https://github.com/leoloso/PoP#codebase-migration)).
 Target package description: Create a static version of the site

 ## Install